-this In course. the student should familiar with diseases gastrointestinal common and tumors of the tract and diagnose the patient's disease based on his knowledge.
+familiar this should with In course, the student be common diseases of gastrointestinal and tumors the tract and diagnose the patient's disease based on his knowledge.

 In this course, the etiology, pathogenesis, morphology, and clinical manifestations of common gastrointestinal diseases and tumors are taught.